-As of June 30, 2024 and December 31, 2023, the Company had an aggregate borrowings of \$ 1,616.9 million and \$1,500.0 million, respectively, under the Term Loan.
-These amounts do not give effect to \$15.9 million and \$17.5 million, respectively, of net unamortized deferred financing costs.
-The principal balance in borrowings, net of the unamortized deferred financing costs, as of June 30, 2024 and December 31, 2023 amounted to \$1,601.0 million and \$1,482.5 million, respectively.
-As of June 30, 2024 and December 31, 2023, based upon recent trading prices (Level 2 - market approach), the fair value of the Company's net borrowings under the Term Loan was \$1,615.9 million and \$1,506.6 million, respectively.
+As of September 30, 2024 and December 31, 2023, the Company had aggregate borrowings of \$ 1,812.3 million and \$1,500.0 million, respectively, under the Term Loan.
+These amounts do not give effect to \$17.5 million of net unamortized deferred financing costs at the end of each period.
+The principal balance in borrowings, net of the unamortized deferred financing costs, as of September 30, 2024 and December 31, 2023 amounted to \$1,794.8 million and \$1,482.5 million, respectively.
+As of September 30, 2024 and December 31, 2023, based upon recent trading prices (Level 2 - market approach), the fair value of the Company's net borrowings under the Term Loan was \$1,782.9 million and \$1,506.6 million, respectively.

-In April 2024, the Company drew down \$50.0 million on its Revolving Facility for general corporate purposes, including the funding of repurchases of its common stock.
-This amount remained outstanding at June 30, 2024, and are included within long-term secured debt, net on the Company's condensed consolidated balance sheet.
-The Revolving Facility bears interest at an annual rate equal to SOFR plus 2.5% (but without a SOFR floor) if and as drawn, with no original issue discount, and a commitment fee of 0.5% per year on the undrawn amount, which was reduced to 0.375% in the first quarter of 2024 because the Company had a consolidated first lien net leverage ratio (as defined in the Credit Agreement) of less than 3.5 to 1.
+The Revolving Facility bears interest at an annual rate equal to SOFR plus 2.5% (but without a SOFR floor) if and as drawn, with no original issue discount, and a commitment fee of 0.5% per annum on the undrawn amount, which was reduced to 0.375% in the first quarter of 2024 because the Company had a consolidated first lien net leverage ratio (as defined in the Credit Agreement) of less than 3.5 to 1.
 The Revolving Facility has a maturity date in September 2028.

-The Credit Agreement restricts the Company's ability to incur liens, engage in mergers or asset sales, pay dividends, repay subordinated indebtedness, incur indebtedness, make investments and loans, and engage in other transactions as specified in the Credit Agreement.
+The Credit Agreement restricts the Company's ability to incur liens, engage in mergers or asset sales, pay dividends, repay subordinated indebtedness, incur indebtedness, make investments and loans, and engage in other transactions as specified in the

+Credit Agreement.
 The Credit Agreement provides for specified exceptions, including baskets measured as a percentage of trailing twelve months of earnings before interest, taxes, depreciation and amortization ("EBITDA"), and unlimited exceptions in the case of incurring indebtedness and liens and making investments, dividend payments, and payments of subordinated indebtedness, based on achievement and maintenance of specified leverage ratios.
-The Credit Agreement also contains an annual mandatory prepayment sweep mechanism with respect to a portion of the Company's excess cash flow (as defined in the Credit Agreement) in the event the Company's net leverage ratio rises above 3.5 to 1.
-As of December 31, 2023, the Company was below the specified leverage ratio, and a mandatory prepayment sweep was therefore not required.
+The Credit Agreement also contains an annual mandatory prepayment sweep mechanism with respect to a portion of the Company's excess cash flow (as defined in the Credit Agreement) in the event the Company's consolidated first lien net leverage ratio rises above 3.5 to 1 as of the end of the Company's previous fiscal year.
+As of December 31, 2023, the Company was below the specified leverage ratio, and a mandatory prepayment sweep was therefore not required in 2024.
 The Credit Agreement permits repayment, prepayment, and repricing transactions.

 The Credit Agreement contains no financial maintenance covenants with respect to the Term Loan.
-With respect to the Revolving Facility, the Credit Agreement requires the Company to maintain a consolidated first lien net leverage ratio (as defined in the Credit Agreement) of no greater than 6.25 to 1 if more than 35% of the Revolving Facility has been drawn, which was the case as of June 30, 2024.
+With respect to the Revolving Facility, the Credit Agreement requires the Company to maintain a consolidated first lien net leverage ratio of no greater than 6.25 to 1 if more than 35% of the Revolving Facility has been drawn or subject to letter of credit exposure.
+As of September 30, 2024, the aggregate exposure under the Revolving Facility was less than 35%.
 The Credit Agreement contains other customary representations and warranties, affirmative and negative covenants, and events of default.
-The Company was in compliance with all financial covenants as of June 30, 2024.
+The Company was in compliance with all financial covenants as of September 30, 2024.